Jules Szymkowiak: GT racing

 Szymkowiak made his GT3 racing debut with HTP Motorsport in a Bentley Continental GT.
 The rookie landed his HTP racing seat by filling in an application form.
-In the 2015 Blancpain Sprint Series the Dutch driver shared his car with three different drivers during the season, Olivier Lombard, Tom Dillmann and Max van Splunteren.
-In the overall classification Szymkowiak scored a couple of sixth places as his best result.
-As a silver graded driver he qualified for the Silver Cup.
-In the Silver Cup he scored nine class victories out of thirteen races dominating the championship.
-To qualify to race GT3 machinery in the VLN and the 24 Hours of Nürburgring Szymkowiak needed a DMSB Permit Nordschleife Grade A. To receive the permit Szymkowiak raced in the 2015 DMV Münsterlandpokal entered on two cars, one BMW M235i and one Honda Civic Type-R. With HTP Motorsport switching to the new Mercedes-AMG GT Szymkowiak got a new teammate for the Blancpain GT Sprint Series, Bernd Schneider.
+In the 2015 Blancpain Sprint Series, he shared his car with three different drivers during the season, Olivier Lombard, Tom Dillmann and Max van Splunteren.
+In the overall classification, Szymkowiak scored a couple of sixth places as his best result.
+As a silver graded driver, he qualified for the Silver Cup.
+In the Silver Cup, he scored nine class victories out of thirteen races dominating the championship.
+To qualify to race GT3 machinery in the VLN and the 24 Hours of Nürburgring, Szymkowiak needed a DMSB Permit Nordschleife Grade A. To receive the permit, Szymkowiak raced in the 2015 DMV Münsterlandpokal entered on two cars, one BMW M235i and one Honda Civic Type-R. With HTP Motorsport switching to the new Mercedes-AMG GT, Szymkowiak got a new teammate for the Blancpain GT Sprint Series, Bernd Schneider.
 The duo won their first race at Brands Hatch.
 The duo scored another two podium finishes placing them fourth in the series championship.
-As a rising talent he won the Sean Edwards Trophy, over other finalists Dries Vanthoor and Luca Stoltz.
-For 2017 Szymkowiak partnered with Fabian Schiller again qualifying to compete in the Silver Cup classification.
+As a rising talent, he won the Sean Edwards Trophy, over other finalists Dries Vanthoor and Luca Stolz.
+For 2017, Szymkowiak partnered with Fabian Schiller again qualifying to compete in the Silver Cup classification.
 The duo scored a second place overall finish at the season opener at Misano.
 They also won the Silver Cup classification seven times, again winning the championship.